Life As an Electronics Engineer

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-- Traffic Circuit Engineer
+- Circuit Designer

 The states with the most job growth for Electronics Engineer are Nevada, Utah, and Arizona.
 Watch out if you plan on working in Kansas, Vermont, or Montana.
 These states have the worst job growth for this type of profession.